A-ges/NewsReader/README.md

 ### Fix the Coqui TTS Bug

-There's a known issue with Python 3.9 that we need to patch manually.
+There's a known issue with Python 3.9 that needs to patch manually.

 Navigate to this folder in File Explorer:
 ```